mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 * service monitors: collects internal Kubernetes components.

 A detailed description of the exposed metrics can be found [here][kube_state_exposed_metrics].
-The `service-monitors` collects internal Kubernetes components but they can also be extended to monitor customer apps as explained [here](#monitoring-applications).
+The `service-monitors` collect internal Kubernetes components but they can also be extended to monitor customer apps as explained [here](#monitoring-applications).

 ## Grafana Dashboards